bootphon/articulatory_inversion/README.md

 - MNGU0 : http://www.mngu0.org/ <br/>
 - usc : https://sail.usc.edu/span/usc-timit/<br/>
 - Haskins : https://yale.app.box.com/s/cfn8hj2puveo65fq54rp1ml2mk7moj3h/folder/30415804819<br/>

 Once downloaded and unzipped, all the folders should be in "Raw_data", and some folder names should be changed.
 More details are given in the part "usage".

 # Contents

 ## Preprocessing :
-- main_preprocessing.py : launches the preprocessing for each of the corpuses (scripts preprocessing_namecorpus.py)
+- main_preprocessing.py : launches the preprocessing for each of the corpus (scripts preprocessing_namecorpus.py)

 - class_corpus.py : a speaker class useful that contains common attributes to all/some speakers and preprocessing functions that are shared as well